l7mp/stunner-gateway-operator/README.md

    ```

    Observe how the `udp-echo` service does not have an externally reachable IP/port; the only way
-   to reach this service from the Internet via STUNner over STUN/TURN.
+   to reach this service from the Internet is via STUNner over STUN/TURN.
 You can now easily
-   substitute the UDP echo service with your WebRTC service.
+   substitute the UDP echo service with your WebRTC service and imagine how STUNner would work in
+   your media plane.

+   Note that, for convenience, the operator readily includes the public IP and port for each
+   STUNner listener in the STUNner configuration file it creates (under the keys `public_address`
+   and `public_port`).

 1. Memoize the IP addresses and ports to be used to reach the UDP echo server behind STUNner: